namirsab/react-exercise-template/README.md

   - It must be a stateful component
   - On first render, it should get the data coming from the API and store it in its state.
 Make it use an effect, where you use the `fetch` function to get the data from the API.
-  - It should render the list of users using the `User` componen you defined before.
+  - It should render the list of users using the `User` component you defined before.

 ## Step 2